-An expert opinion is an independent opinion from the UWV about a dispute between employee and employer during illness.
+An expert opinion is an independent opinion from the UWV about a dispute between employee and employer during sick leave.
 The UWV involves an insurance physician or employment expert who objectively assesses the situation.

 Both employees and employers can request an expert opinion when there is disagreement about incapacity for work, reintegration efforts, or the suitability of offered work.
 The opinion provides an independent second opinion alongside the company doctor's advice.

-Although an expert opinion is formally not binding, it is heavily weighted by courts and the UWV itself.
-In the WIA assessment at the end of the waiting period, the UWV explicitly looks at any expert opinions issued during the sickness absence.
+Important: an expert opinion is not binding.
+It does not solve a conflict, but is a weighing factor.
+Employer, employee, and court can disregard the opinion, although this must be justified.
+In the WIA assessment at the end of the waiting period, the UWV does look at any expert opinions issued during the sickness absence.

 For a wage claim, having an expert opinion is often a requirement.
 The court can make exceptions in certain cases, but as a rule a wage claim without an expert opinion is not accepted.